coin-test/coin-test/README.md

 datasets = [[d] for d in datasets] # Package the datasets for backtesting
 ```

-Strategies are stored in classes as shown below.
-Each strategy
+To implement a custom strategy, extend the `Strategy` class.
+Each strategy should have
-should have a schedule, which is a cron string representing
+* a schedule, which is a cron string representing
-when this strategy is run, a lookback, which is how much
+when this strategy is run
-data is accessed in the strategy, and a `__call__` method
+* a lookback, which is how much data is accessed in the strategy
-which returns a list of TradeRequest objects, which represent
+* a `__call__` method, which returns a list of TradeRequest objects representing trades the strategy wants to make.

-trades the strategy wants to make.
+A code example for implementing `MACD_discrete_days` strategy is shown below.

 ```python
 class MACD_discrete_days(Strategy):